Sunday football in Northern Ireland: Abolition of ban

 Despite the scrapping of the ban on Sunday football, the Northern Ireland national team continued to negotiate the fixture dates of friendlies and international competition qualifiers so that they were not on Sundays.
 In 2014, UEFA changed the match date allocation for qualifying competitions from mutual agreement between associations to randomly selected dates from a computer.
 The IFA were informed this might mean matches on Sunday and they signed an agreement prior to the draw for UEFA Euro 2016 qualifying.
 When the draw was made, it was determined that Northern Ireland would play Finland at home on 29 March 2015 in Northern Ireland's first international match at home on Sunday.
 Jim Allister, leader of the Traditional Unionist Voice party, questioned the choice of date; the IFA replied that they had no control over it but accepted that some fans might boycott the match because it was on a Sunday.
+In 2023, a motion was put forward at the IFA's AGM to abolish the remaining restrictions on Sunday football for matches held in the Northern Ireland Football League.
+However the motion failed on a 104-27 vote of the IFA's member clubs.

+In 2024, the Northern Ireland Football League Cup put forward regulations that stated that clubs that entered would agree to waive objections to Sunday football for the latter stages and that they could schedule earlier rounds on Sunday.
+Loughgall appealed against this, as well as a broadcast agreement that paid clubs more to play on Sunday, on religious grounds as a breach of the IFA's regulations on Sunday football.
+In August, the IFA upheld their appeal on the grounds that it was discriminating against Loughgall's religious beliefs.
+In 2025, the IFA passed a motion to allow scheduled Sunday NIFL football with 76% in favour, though it still granted individual clubs the right to opt out of playing on Sunday.